 Banff Itinerary 3 Days

-Exploring Banff in 3 days is just the right amount of time to take in the best attraction this park has to offer.
+Three days is just the right amount of time to take in the best of the many things to do in Banff National Park.
 I recommend breaking down your three days as follows: Day One in the Banff town center, Day Two for exploring the sights just out of town, and Day Three for the big attractions further afield.

 If you’ve got more time, then extend your Banff adventure by traveling north along the Icefields Parkway, considered one of the most beautiful drives in the world, to Jasper National Park.
 If you’re planning to do any serious skiing, hiking, or other outdoor activities, you’ll need more time as well; in this itinerary I’ll mainly focus on how to cover the main sights of Banff National Park in three days.